 There doesn’t seem to be much variety here, but there doesn’t have to be.
 The Orca backpack cooler is a pretty specific kind of cooler that appeals to a specific kind of adventurer.
 The variety they offer in their line of hard coolers reflects this.

-Orca stand behind their products, and their backpack cooler is no exception.
+Orca stands behind their products, and their backpack cooler is no exception.
 This cooler comes with a full 3-year warranty.

 Orca Podster Backpack vs. Yeti Hopper BackFlip